poa00/ahk-mso/docs/_pages/Chromy.md

-# Chromy
+---
+permalink: /chromy/
+title: "Chromy"
+excerpt: "Chromy is a Chrome Plugin for an App Launcher like Launchy or Executor."
+---

-Chromy is a Plugin for a Launcher like Launchy or Executor.
+Chromy is a Chrome Plugin for a Launcher like Launchy or Executor.

 ## [Main Blog Post](https://tdalon.blogspot.com/2020/12/chromy.html)